 Chicago is one of the most popular tourist destinations across the world, but many people are considering moving to Chicago, as well.
 If you’ve found yourself thinking about it as well, then you must have a lot of questions before you actually get started.

-Is relocating to Chicago, Illinois a good idea?
+Among other things, you are wondering about the following: Is relocating to Chicago, Illinois a good idea?
 How much does it cost to move to Chicagoland?
-Hopefully, the following tips will be useful in answering these questions for you and helping you get around the Windy City.
+Hopefully, the following guide will be useful in answering these questions for you and helping you get around the Windy City.
 It is a beautiful place, but even though it has many advantages, it also has a few downsides you should know about.
 It’s a great home of different cultures, cuisines, music styles, sports teams, as well as excellent schools and rich history.

 Learn About the Cost of Living Before Moving to Chicago

-Relocating to Chi-Town may be very appealing, but you’ll have to keep the cost of living in mind before you make any final decisions.
-Even if you’re adamant about saving up money during the move, perhaps that’s why you’d be moving during the holidays, you should know that it can be a costly place to live in.
+Relocating to Chi-Town may be very appealing, but you’ll have to keep the cost of living in Chicago in mind before you make any final decisions.
+You should know that it can be a costly place to live in, so, to be on the safe side, you should save up some money before your relocation.
 There are many taxes you’ll have to keep in mind now, which will be among the things you may not have considered before.
 From various food and grocery taxes, extra sales tax, including the state tax of Illinois to the average state tax rate of 2.3%, which is the second-highest in the US.

 The Windy City is the third-largest city in the US, with close to three million residents.
 And do keep in mind that you’re not the only one considering relocating to Chicagoland.
 So it should’ve already crossed your mind that the job market in the Chi-Town will be as competitive as they get.